mimvoid/neocities-site/src/content/worlds/aegis-of-death/everett/index.md

 **Relation**: Coworker

 "Sonya's really good at making decisions in the moment, and she can talk to the people we have to talk to for our missions.
-She's like a shining beacon—bright, cheerful, confident, accomplished...I guess you could say I admire her a lot.
+She's bright, cheerful, confident, accomplished...you could say she's like a shining beacon for everyone.

 "We hang out outside of work occasionally, talking about anything that comes to mind.
-It's nice, even if it's a little draining—don't tell her that, though.
+It's nice, even if it can be a little much—don't tell her that, though.
 I don't want her to feel bad because of me."

 ### [Deuce]({{% relref "deuce" %}})

 **Relation**: Boss

-"Honestly, I owe everything to Deuce.
-He's the one that helped me get back on my feet and welcomed me to the AOD.
-If I hadn't met him—if The Herald hadn't saved me—I don't know where I would have gone. <span class="small"><em>Probably not here at all...</em></span>
+"Deuce is the one who helped me get back on my feet and welcomed me to the AOD.
+If I hadn't met him—if The Herald hadn't saved me—I don't know where I would have gone.
+<span class="small"><em>Probably not here at all...</em></span>

 "He handles much of the logistics and paperwork for Division 02, so he's busy even outside of missions.
-He said he doesn't enjoy it very much.
 I'm at least able to keep him company though.
 Return the favor somewhat, I suppose.

-"There's more I can share, but I'm not supposed to say too much.
+"There's more, but I'm not supposed to say too much.
 Sorry."

 ### [Halle Auclair]({{% relref "halle" %}})